LakmaNeha/Quiz-on-me/README.md

 ## How well do you know me??

 CLI app built with **nodeJS**.
-You can send this to your friends and find out who really know you.
+You can send this to your friends and find out who really knows you.